 Several of our refineries recently completed major upgrades.

-In addition, we are building a $1.4 billion premium base oil plant at the Pascagoula Refinery.
-The facility is designed with a capacity of 25,000 barrels per day.
-The assembly and construction phase is expected to be completed in the second quarter of 2014.
-When complete, the plant will make Chevron the world’s leading producer of premium base oils.
+In addition, we began production at our new $1.4 billion premium base oil plant at the Pascagoula Refinery.
+The facility is designed with a capacity of 25,000 barrels per day, making Chevron the world's leading producer of premium base oils.